uqlibrary/technology-training/QGIS/raster/QGIS_raster.md

 ## Reproject the DEM

 In the merged layer's Properties (`Right click > Properties... > Source`), we can see that the Coordinate Reference System (CRS) in use is [EPSG:4326 - WGS 84](https://epsg.io/4326).
 It is the one that QGIS detected when opening the file (you can see this information in the associated XML file in the archive we downloaded).
 This Geographic Reference System is good for global data, but if we want to focus on a more precise area around Brisbane/Meanjin, and want our analyses to be accurate, we should reproject the data to a local Projected Reference System (PRS).
-A good PRS for around Brisbane/Meanjin is "[GDA94 / BCSG02](https://georepository.com/crs_3113/GDA94-BCSG02.html)".
+A good PRS for around Brisbane/Meanjin is "[EPSG:7856 - GDA2020 / MGA zone 56](https://epsg.io/7856)".

-Use the tool `Raster > Projections > Warp (Reproject)`, use the merged layer as an input, and pick "GDA94 / BCSG02" as the Target CRS.
+Use the tool `Raster > Projections > Warp (Reproject)`, use the merged layer as an input, and pick "EPSG:7856 - GDA2020 / MGA zone 56" as the Target CRS.

+> If you want to learn more about the static datum GDA2020 (for "Geocentric Datum of Australia 2020"), an upgrade from the previous, less precise GDA94, head to the [ICSM website](https://www.icsm.gov.au/gda2020).

 ## Clip the DEM